 Watch out, Novena, ‘cos a new Japanese-inspired cafe has landed!
 Satisfy your brunch cravings at this cosy space that dishes out a glorious selection of udon, chazuke, sandos, Dutch and souffle pancakes, and donburi.
 These folks are the brains behind The Coffee Code, another aesthetically pleasing cafe in Maxwell, so you know they won’t disappoint when it comes to visuals.

 What’s worthy of a spotlight?
 The oh-so-creamy soymilk udon served with braised pork ($18.90) that melts in your mouth; the salmon ochazuke ($24.90) for a light palate cleanser; and the nutty pistachio souffle pancakes ($17.90).
 You can’t leave without trying the decadent Cheesetache drinks series, too.
 Coffee lovers will adore the tiramisu-inspired drink layered with cream cheese ($9.50), while the osmanthus version is a refreshing alternative with strong floral notes.
-(Review by Yuki Ling, Branded Content Writer)
+(Review by Yuki Ling, Senior Branded Content Writer)

 Must-try items: Pistachio souffle pancake; soymilk udon with braised pork; tiramisu